Relativistic mass and modern physics: Mass, cocycles, and central extensions

 where $R$ symbolically denotes the rotation matrix.
 The stabilizer subgroup $\Gamma$ is the homogeneous Galilei group with elements $g=(0,0,\vec{v},R)$.
-As in the relativistic case, $\Gamma$ has no non-trivial one-dimensional representations.
-However, the full Galilei group $G$ has a non-trivial two-cocycle discovered by Bargmann \cite{31}.
+As in the relativistic case, $\Gamma$ has no nontrivial one-dimensional representations.
+However, the full Galilei group $G$ has a nontrivial 2-cocycle discovered by Barg\-mann \cite{31}.
 Bargmann's cocycle may be chosen in the form \cite{28}

 where $m$ is an arbitrary real number.